fANZYo/policingHack17/server/README.md

 Creates a new crime report, returns the ID

-* /updateCrime - JSON POST, Required: crimeID, name, description, status; Optional: media
+* /updateCrime - JSON POST, Required: crimeID, name, description, status; Optional: media, isVictim

 Updates the crime progress.
-Media takes a list of filenames from the upload function.
+Media takes a list of filenames from the upload function. isVictim shows if the post is by the victim, allowing them to add extra information

 * /updateMeta - JSON POST, Required: crimeID; Optional:  officer, name, description